alokrajshahi04/pdf-to-interactive-lesson/README.md

 - Failed lessons are filtered out from the final output but reported in the `failures` array
 - Use `--no-retry` if you want faster generation without quality improvements
 - Use `--no-validate-content` to save API costs during development
-- PDFs are processed using OCR (Mathpix) for best text extraction quality
+- PDFs are processed using OCR for text extraction (max 100 pages supported)
+- Large PDFs may take several minutes to process

 ## Next.js Web Interface